RakhithJK/spyder-ide-spyder-wiki/Github-Recommended-Workflow.md

 # <a name="Maintainers"></a>Maintainers

-Maintainers start out with a similar set up as Developers_.
+Maintainers start out with a similar set up as Developers.
 However, they might want to be able to push directly to the ``upstream`` repo as well as pushing to their fork.
 Having a repo set up with :bash:`git://` access instead of :bash:`git@github.com` or :bash:`https://` access will not allow pushing.
 So